hbkworld/streaming-spec/complex_types.md

 ### Spectrum

-Spectral values over a spectral range.
-The axis with the spectral range follows an implicit rule
+Spectral values over a range in the spectral domain.
+The spectral domain follows an implicit rule

 ~~~~ {.javascript}
 {